esturcke/hcc-613-blog/content/project/keynote.md

 Plan 3: Do 3.1 and then 3.2 if needed for longer messages.
 ```

-I have included this in the receiving a message prototype, but I'm wondering
+I have included this in the "receiving a message" prototype, but I'm wondering
 if Bond should even have the ability to save messages.
 He should be able to
 remember messages he has seen and having the messages on his watch might be
 more of a liability than a help.
 I have kept it for now, but this might